cennianer/learnVue/readme.txt

-123
+1 123
-git id a free software.
+2 git id a free software.
-Creating a new branch is quick. ar dsfess you kidding me?
+3 Creating a new branch is quick.